-- The student's faculty advisor will fill out the Field Readiness Form is filled out by the student's faculty advisor to confirm whether nor not these criteria have been met by the student.
-The Faculty Advisor and student should schedule a meeting to discuss educational objectives and interests and approve the student's readiness for field; they may also indicate any special circumstances (e.g., medical, public transportation, time constraints), which the School should consider in making field placement plans. - Faculty field advisors, BSW Program Director, and the BSW Field Coordinator will meet to discuss student interests, capacities and learning needs and make decisions about placement in the field unit; - Based on these materials, the field staff will contact the appropriate agencies and notify students once the placement decision has been made; and - If for some reason it is determined it is that the placement is not suitable, an alternate field unit site will be explored as necessary.
+- The Faculty Advisor and student should schedule a meeting to discuss educational objectives and interests and approve the student's readiness for field.
+The student's faculty advisor will fill out the Field Readiness Form to document whether the necessary criteria described above have been met by the student. ; The student and faculty advisor may also indicate any special circumstances (e.g., medical, public transportation, time constraints), which the School should consider in making field placement plans. - Faculty field advisors, BSW Program Director, and the BSW Field Coordinator will meet to discuss student interests, capacities and learning needs and make decisions about placement in the field; - Based on these materials, the field staff will contact the appropriate agencies and notify students once the placement decision has been made; and - If for some reason it is determined it is that the placement is not suitable, an alternate field unit site will be explored as necessary.